JujuAdams/Vinyl/docs/5.0/Configuration.md

 The [pitch](Terminology) multiplication factor for all assets/patterns assigned to this label.
 The pitch factor is further multiplied with other pitch multipliers, including label pitch, asset pitch and [instance pitch](Basics).

 A pitch value can be specified as either a number, or as a two-element array containing two numbers.
 If a two-element array is provided then the pitch value is randomised between the two values.

+### `transpose`

+*Default value: `null`*

+[Transposing](Terminology) audio can give an extra musical flair to your sound design.
+The transposition value is measured in semitones of the standard Western diatonic scale, and no affordance is made for key (major/minor) otherwise.
+Any transposition value set on assets is further modified by transposition values on labels, assets, or instances themselves.

+The transposition value must be as a number, or a knob.
+Configuring a label to include the property definiton `transpose: @semitones` will set up the `semitones` knob to control the transposition of a pattern.

+?> Transposition is also affected by the [global transposition value](Semitones).

 ### `label`